Tian-Ling/nivo-enhanced/README.md

 **nivo enhanced** Fork of nivo adding extra functionality

-**Added features**
+## Added Features

+**Line Component**

-Line Component - Brush tool allowing a user to zoom in on a range of values by dragging.
+Brush tool allowing a user to zoom in on a range of values by dragging.

 ## Installation